skaynet/TreesizeWPF/README.md

 # TreeSizeWPF

-Local disk analyzer using a non -standard control element TreeListView
+Local disk analyzer using a non -standard control element TreeListView, and multi-threading.